josiahn99/kc1yqn-website/roadmap/index.md

 * Measurement instrumentation for impedance, SWR, and signals
 * Digital logging of QSOs, propagation, and experiment notes

-This website will function as a lab notebook documenting experiments, measurements, and observations.
+This website will function as a lab notebook documenting hyptothesis, experiments, measurements, and observations.

 I have a strong interest in the ability of modern radios to interact so efficiently with computers.
 My set up will emphasize this relationshipo, with Raspberry Pi (or similar) to be used for station control, SDR interfaces, data collection.
 I will build upon my existing knowledge of Python and SQL to analyze measurements and visualize results, using libraries such as Pandas and Matplotlib.